linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 16.02.2025 (announcement Web4)
+- Building the future, brick by digital brick 🧱!
+We've leveled up our infrastructure and are now diving headfirst into our Web4 strategy.

 ### 15.02.2025 (announcement Web4)
 - Own your social network?
 We've got the strategy!
 Partner with agencies & reach your target audience with minimal effort.